 These drawings took me on a trip down memory lane.
 At 12, I used to get a weekly girls magazine with the most delightful drawings on the front covers.
 Faces full of character and happiness.
 (This mag was the highlight of my week!).
 I was so in awe of this art, that I tried to recreate the pics.
 I drew and drew and drew!
 Now this was practice for me, nothing else.
-I am not sure of the time sequence of the drawings, but I can see improvement as some images are better than others.
+I am not sure of the dates of the drawings, other than the year.

-This was the beginning of my art journey and all these years later, here I am still drawing and painting, and not just faces, but nature, still-life, wildlife etc. In retrospect the comments from my parent certainly improved my art as his words were always ringing in my ears…”try harder”, “do it again”, “keep on trying”, “it is not right”, “it is not easy, just keep on practicing”, “watch your angles”, “you have placed it wrong”, and so on.
+This was the beginning of my art journey, and all these years later, here I am still drawing and painting, and not just faces, but nature, still-life, wildlife, etc. In retrospect the comments from my dad certainly improved my art as his words were always ringing in my ears! “try harder”, “do it again”, “keep on trying”, “it is not right”, “it is not easy, keep on practicing”, “watch your angles”, “you have placed it wrong”, and so on.

 To all young artists out there, do not give up on your dreams of being an artist some day, just keep on practicing, it can only improve, and always remember, there are no short cuts, just honest, hard work.

 My art age 12.